 These are generally 15-30 minute meetings, similar to our urgent care drop-in hours.

-Due to applicable licensure laws, please be advised that the AU Counseling Center can only offer clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia.
-Students located outside the District will be given referrals to providers in their current location.
+Due to applicable licensure laws, please be advised that the AU Counseling Center can only offer clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia, Maryland and Virginia.
+Students located outside DC, MD, and VA will be given referrals to providers in their current location.

 Follow this link to access these virtual services